Assalam alaikum & Peace to all

 (at least I feel it is more radical for her)

-So I called her this morning to say I'm at work and everything is
+So I called her this morning to say I'm at work and everything isit's not to Islam (Inshallah one day she can see the beauty of it)

 fine (yes I call her - she worries).
 So she asked me where I got some